JamesWainaina/JamesWainaina/README.md

 ### 1. [Horizon](https://banking-system-seven-theta.vercel.app)

 - **Description**:
-- This modern banking web application enables users to manage their finances across multiple banks in one place seamlessly.
+- This modern banking web application enables users to manage their finances seamlessly across multiple banks in one place.
 It provides a secure and user-friendly interface for tracking balances, transactions, and transfers, offering a centralized hub for managing personal or business finances.
-Built using Next.js for server-side rendering and efficient routing, ReactJS for a dynamic and responsive user interface, and MongoDB for scalable, high-performance data storage, the application ensures fast and reliable access to financial data.
+Built using Next.js for server-side rendering and efficient routing, ReactJS for a dynamic and responsive user interface, and Appwrite for scalable, high-performance data storage, the application ensures fast and reliable access to financial data.
 The platform emphasizes user experience, security, and efficiency, providing a comprehensive solution for multi-bank account management

 ## Tech Stack
 - ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)